 Doppler is a technique that evaluates blood vessels.
 Various types of doppler ultrasound enable clinicians to:

 - Measure data such as the direction and speed of blood flow through vessels.

 - Measure blood flow in detail, including distance travelled per second (or other unit of time).

-“Duplex Ultrasound” is a mixture of both traditional and Doppler Ultrasound.
+“Duplex Ultrasound” is a mixture of both traditional and Doppler.

-We assist referring physicians with their patient-care needs, offering detailed information as needed to ascertain the most appropriate imaging technique for the outlined objective.
+We assist referring physicians with their patient-care needs.
+We offer the necessary information to ascertain the most appropriate imaging technique for the objective.
 Reasons that physicians may choose ultrasound imaging over other techniques include:

 - Soft-tissue may be clearer against ultrasound than x-ray.

 - Ultrasound is an optimal imaging technique for pregnant women.